Wednesday, November 30, 2005

 Changing topics entirely: Posters such as the one below are plastered all over the city.
 For those of you who don't read any Russian, this poster advertises an upcoming musical-theater show called "Shrek and the Heroes of Disney" (featuring, among other things, "giant puppets" and a "grandiose laser show").
 How many things can you find wrong with this?
 I'm guessing you're smart enough to figure it out on your own.

 And lastly, yes, another book review.
 A few days ago, I finished reading The Russian Debutante's Handbook, by Gary Shteyngart.
 It took me a while to decide whether or not I would write about it, and obviously I came to the decision that yes, I would.
-This book was recommended to me by my coworker, Misha.
-The first thing that I noticed was that the first eight pages of the book consisted of lengthy and glowing reviews.
+This book was recommended to me by my coworker, M. The first thing that I noticed was that the first eight pages of the book consisted of lengthy and glowing reviews.
 I admit that this kind of turned me off.
 Does a genuinely good book really need to have eight pages touting its goodness?
 Or can the reader simply find out for himself?
 Anyhow, TRDH is the tale of one Vladimir Girshkin, a Russian Jew who immigrated to the United States as a child, and who returns to Eastern Europe halfway through the book.
-As Misha moved to the US as a child (from Ukraine) and is currently embarking on his first trip back to Eastern Europe, I can certainly see how he might understand Vladimir Girshkin on a level which I simply cannot.
+As M moved to the US as a child (from Ukraine) and is currently embarking on his first trip back to Eastern Europe, I can certainly see how he might understand Vladimir Girshkin on a level which I simply cannot.
 The book was interesting, and it did hold my attention, although my level of incredulity rose at the turn of every page.
 A lot of the tale takes place in a fictional Eastern European country; I'm fine with that (someone who loves fantasies and who recently waxed ecstatic over Wicked is obviously not going to scoff at a fictional country).
 The places were wholly believable.
 The characters (to me) were not.
 As the plot followed its arc, the main character somehow changed from a shy, bumbling, socially-awkward, self-conscious fellow into a high-powered gangster.
 To me it didn't make sense.
 I cannot at all understand how the Vladimir of the first half of the tale became the Vladimir of the second half of the tale.
 And to be honest, neither Vlad appealed to me as a person; he was rather an ass, and not someone I could find an affinity with.
 I also kind of think this book is to blame for the fact that so many people, upon hearing that I was moving to Russia, asked in all seriousness, "But aren't you worried about the mafia?"
 Has anyone else read this book?
-Obviously, many people (Misha included) have read and loved it, as it's a "national bestseller" and a "New York Times Notable Book," in addition to those eight pages of glowing reviews...
+Obviously, many people (M included) have read and loved it, as it's a "national bestseller" and a "New York Times Notable Book," in addition to those eight pages of glowing reviews...
 If you've read it, let me know; I'm looking forward to your opinions.

 Friday, November 25, 2005